User Guide

 -

-deletes the 1st contact in the results of thefind_contact Anne
+find_contact Annefollowed bydelete_contact 1deletes the 1st contact in the results of thefind_contact Annecommand.

 Selecting a contact: select_contact